 The fabric of this radiation protection suit has been subjected to a variety of long-term storage conditions and exhibits no degradation in performance over time when stored properly in a cool, dry place away from direct sunlight.
 That means it could last for decades or longer without compromising on protection.

-- Comes in youth sizes that fit children as young as 4 years old.
+- Comes in youth sizes to fit children as young as 4 years old.

 - Ideal for CBRN civil defense applications.